PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 1. Obstacle avoidance in missions can only be tested when GPS is available (missions use GPS co-ordinates).
    Collision prevention can be tested in position mode provided there is a good position lock from either GPS or optical flow.

-1. Connecting the port labeled `USB3` may jam the GPS and disable GPS-dependent functionality (e.g. missions).
+1. The port labeled `USB1` may jam the GPS if used with a *USB3* peripheral (disable GPS-dependent functionality including missions).
+   This is why the boot image is supplied on a *USB2* memory stick.

 ## Getting to Know Your DevKit